The rate at which new businesses have been opening is staggering, leaving customers with a plethora of available possibilities.

 To be able to hope for any kind of real success you need to learn:

-- What other sources do they get their recommendations from
+- What other sources they get their recommendations from

-- What kind of approach do they feel the most comfortable with
+- What kind of approach they feel the most comfortable with

-- What are their actual pain points, and how have they tried to deal with them in the past
+- What their actual pain points are, and how have they tried to deal with them in the past

 Hopefully, you’ve already been meticulously researching your major prospects, but even the ones that won’t necessarily bring you huge deals have a lot to teach you about the group you are catering to, and you should take every opportunity to take a good, long look at them.